Island Boys: Celebrity feuds

+US Army marketing

-On January 5, 2022 the twins made a commissioned video through Cameo, a platform that allows celebrities to be paid to make custom videos for fans.
-The video was reposted on TikTok by a Texas-based army recruiter named Orlando Tamez, and shows the brothers saying "Big shoutout to Staff Sergeant Tamez, you're changing lives, giving you $50K...Giving out bonuses?
+In January 2022, the twins made a commissioned video through Cameo, a platform that allows celebrities to be paid to make custom videos for fans.
+The video was reposted on TikTok by a Texas-based army recruiter named Orlando Tamez, and shows the brothers saying, "Big shoutout to Staff Sergeant Tamez, you're changing lives, giving you $50K...Giving out bonuses?
 Paid vacation?
 And free college, no money."
 The video was reposted again onto the website Reddit in a subreddit called r/Army.
 The video sparked controversy and resulted in a representative for the US Army Recruiting Command making the following statement to NBC: "The Island Boys Cameo was not reviewed, authorized, nor paid for by US Army Recruiting Command as an official marketing tool.
 We are investigating the situation and requiring the individual recruiter to remove the TikTok account, as it is not authorized for official use at this time."

-On February 7, 2022, the Venegas brothers' home in Florida was raided by police.
-A man named Andrew James Thomas, a childhood friend of the Venegas brothers, was arrested on the property in connection to a drive-by shooting that killed an 8-year-old girl just three days before.
-The Venegas brothers are not implicated in the case, and their manager Dovi Bezner told press that the twins' childhood friend had been staying in their home and said "We had no clue about any of these allegations towards him.
-We just knew him as a good person, someone that grew up with the Island Boys.
-If we knew something like this was going on we never would have allowed him on the property."
-Thomas currently faces charges of first-degree murder with a firearm, being a felon in possession of a firearm, and attempted first-degree murder with a firearm.

-The twins have also been accused of cultural appropriation and have been criticized for using racial slurs, such as in their song "Wicked Way."